 Expecting good things.

 Costa Rica is on our minds these days.
-Language school is the next step for us which will involve several months of immersion as well as schooling.
-We are willing and ready, but our finances are not.
+Another short-term mission in the region of Alajuela.
+Language school is the next step for us which will involve a year of immersion as well as schooling.
+We are willing and ready, but there are still some loose ends to finalize.

 We tried it our way.
-We put up our house for sale twice over the past two years.
-Other homes sold in the neighborhood that were not as large as ours, some for more and some for less.
+We put up our house up for sale and for two years it did not sell.
 It was not our time it seems.

 We let go of any attachment to material possessions and family and have been surprised that we are now back in our home and waiting to hear and do the will of God.